The Safeguarding Officer (SO), also known as Welfare Officer, plays a vital role in the safeguarding of children and vulnerable adults in sport.

 Click to view a role description for a National Team Safeguarding Officer.

-So that BaseballSoftballUK can communicate directly with Safeguarding Officers, it’s important that we keep our database up to date.
-If any of your information has changed, or you are no longer your club’s Safeguarding Officer, please let us know by using this update form.
+So that BaseballSoftballUK can communicate directly with Safeguarding Officers, it’s important that we keep Sport:80 up to date.
+If any of your information has changed, or you are no longer your club’s Safeguarding Officer, please let us know by changing the details on your club page.